-In respect of the current year, the directors propose that a dividend of Rs.
-NIL per share be paid on equity shares on May O8, 2020.
+In respect of the current year, the directors propose that a dividend of Rs.3 per share be paid on equity shares at the board meeting held on 15th April 2021.
 This equity dividend is subject to approval by shareholders at the Annual General Meeting and has not been included as a liability in these financial statements.
+The proposed equity dividend is payable to all shareholders on the Register of Members on June 18, 2021.
+The total estimated equity dividend to be paid is Rs.309.28 lakhs.